sile-typesetter/sile/README.md

 ### Default font

-The default font used by SILE is Gentium Plus, available from [here][gentium].
+As of SILE 0.9.5, the default font is Gentium Plus, available from [here][gentium].
 If this font is not installed on your system, you won't be able to use the examples without modification.
+(Previously we used Original Gentium, but that's getting harder to get hold of.)

 ### Testing